Rice Stuffing

 Recipe tips and variations

-• Yield: This recipes makes about 3 cups of rice stuffing total, four 3/4-cup servings.
+• Yield: This recipe makes about 3 cups of rice stuffing total, four 3/4-cup servings.

 • Rice cooker: Start the recipe as written on the stove, up to the point you add the broth.
-Then transfer the rice to a rice cooker, pour in the broth, bay leaf and salt, and cook according to the cooker’s manual.
-When finished, fluff with a fork and stir in the nuts and fruit before adding the scallions.
+Then transfer the rice to a rice cooker, pour in the broth, bay leaf, and salt, and cook according to the rice cooker’s manual.
+When finished, fluff with a fork, season with a pinch of salt, and stir in the nuts and fruit before adding the scallions.

-• Wild rice or wild rice blends: Pure wild rice uses considerably more liquid and needs more cooking time, too.
-Use 6 cups of broth for every one cup of wild rice, follow the recipe as directed, and be prepared to cook as long as one hour.
+Pure wild rice uses considerably more liquid and needs more cooking time, too.
+Use 6 cups of broth for every cup of wild rice, follow the recipe as directed, and be prepared to cook for as long as one hour.
 If using a wild rice blend, follow the instructions and ratios on the package labels.

 More Thanksgiving recipes